 The Five Most Common Reasons Babies and Kids Wake Up Early

-Physically, overtiredness sends cortisol and adrenaline running through your child’s system – they need sleep more than anything, but those stress hormones make it so hard to not only fall asleep but to stay asleep!
+Physically, overtiredness sends cortisol and adrenaline running through your child’s system – they need sleep more than anything, but those stress hormones make it so hard to not only fall asleep but to stay asleep, which can cause early morning wake-ups.

-If your child is still napping, make sure you’re following his awake windows and that he’s getting the right amount of daytime sleep.
+So if your child is still taking one or multiple naps during the day, make sure you’re following their appropriate awake windows/schedule and that they’re getting the right amount of daytime sleep.

 [If your child is still napping and you’re not sure what an age-appropriate schedule might look like, go snag my (free!)
 Ultimate Guide to Sleep Schedules!]

-Parents may not be nursing or bottle-feeding their child to sleep, but if feedings are too close on either side of sleep, this can cause early morning wakings.
+You may not be nursing or bottle-feeding your little one all the way to sleep, but if feedings are too close on either side of sleep, this can cause early morning wake-ups to persist.

-Similar to the feed-to-sleep association, if you’re helping your baby get drowsy before falling asleep, this could be another reason for that early morning waking.
+Similar to the feed-to-sleep association, if you’re helping your baby get drowsy before falling asleep, this could be another reason for those early morning wakings.

 Not only could laying our babies down drowsy cause them to pop awake the moment they hit their crib, it could make it challenging for our babies, toddlers, and even older kids to connect their sleep cycles through the night and/or come early morning, when their bodies are naturally in a lighter stage of sleep.

 Laying our kids down AWAKE helps them learn to slip into drowsy on their own and fall asleep independently, so as they stir in the night, they know how to get right back to sleep without needing extra help (unless they still need a feed, of course!
-In which case, our goal is to lay them back down semi-awake.)
+In which case, our goal is to lay them back down semi-awake, aware they’re back in their bed.)

 [This is for babies four months and older – putting your newborn down drowsy is still okay!]